 “Students and residents can sit down and counsel, and they can try operations without having a patient underneath and are able to repeat the steps of a perfect procedure without damaging or hurting anybody,” Giulianotti said.

 The ability to test out surgical procedures in untested environments– outer space, (a space shuttle, the International Space Station, Mars) the desert, a life raft– is a core piece of the SITL and how Dr. Guilianotti hopes to push the future of surgery and its practitioners forward.
 The resulting space used the flexibility of theater design (and theater stages) as inspiration.
 Theater stages are designed with behind-the-scenes storage spaces for quick set and costume changes.
-The centerpieces of the SITL are the Innovation Lab, which connects a traditional surgical space and an experimentation research garage known as the Surgical Innovation Garage (or you could say it enable the “collision of tradition and future”).
+The centerpieces of the SITL are the Innovation Lab, which connects a traditional surgical space and an experimentation research garage known as the Surgical Innovation Garage.
 Storage spaces allow for adaptability and flexibility – equipment can move in and out to create different modes of use.
 It is also meant to pioneer the future “surgineer” and “surgineering,” the future surgeon being in addition to a clinician, a computer scientist and a medical technology engineer and inventor.

 “In a theater stage we can in a few hours or minutes completely change the environment, without having to call a general contractor” said lead designer Carlos Amato.
 “So we needed to create a space where you simulate complex surgeries in intense environments, such as a battlefield in a desert.
 We needed a space that could deconstruct itself and serve as background to experiments taking place inside.”